softwaresaiyajin/CurrencyConverter/README.md

 - MVVM - this is the Model-View-Viewmodel design pattern.
 With the development of Rx libraries for iOS, data bindings are now possible.
 In this architecture, the developer considers each screen in an application as a feature and is put to its own module.

-- Router - modular architecture won't be if controllers are tightly-coupled to one another.
+- Router - modular architecture won't be possible if controllers are tightly-coupled to one another.
 To eliminate that, a navigation module is needed.
 This handles all navigation-related processes in the application.

 - Storage - Apple supports multiple platforms: iOS, macOS, watchOS and tvOS, the views associated with each platform may be different due to design guidelines or target user experiences but the data you'll be providing to your applications, if you plan to support platforms other than iOS, will almost be the same.
 For reusability, you should put all data-related objects into a single module.
 This usually handles network operations, mapping, caching and peristence logic.